devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/tutorial.rst

 of :ref:`different roles <assistant_roles_devel>` - Creator, Modifier,
 Preparer.

 This tutorial doesn't cover everything.
-Consult :ref:`yaml_assistant_reference` when you're missing something you really need to achieve.
+Consult :ref:`dsl_reference` when you're missing something you really need to achieve.
 If you think that DevAssistant misses some functionality that would be useful, open a bug at https://www.github.com/devassistant/devassistant/issues or send us